 You will be helping to make sure that the university meets students’ needs.
 You get to have your views listened to and taken seriously, and you will have real input into decisions that will affect current and future students.

-You will get to meet new people, receive incentives (in the form of vouchers) and it will also provide an opportunity to gain new skills and confidence.
+You will get to meet new people, receive incentives (in the form of cash – sent via transfer to your UK bank account, e-vouchers and points on your Employability Award) and it will also provide an opportunity to gain new skills and confidence.
 It’s a real chance to put your communication skills into action and to demonstrate your teamwork, time management, negotiation and presentation/meeting skills.